jamie-chiu/old-blog/_posts/2022-01-26-building-better-theories.md

 ### What prompted me to read this paper:
 *(setting the context; what questions am I thinking, what answers am I looking for?)*
 - This paper was shared in our lab by Rachel Bedder who was preparing a talk related to theory-building.
-- I had just read Rigoli's 2019 paper and felt dissatistifed at their "explanation", which I felt was more a description instead - hence, this caught my eye.
+- I had just read Rigoli's 2021 paper and felt dissatisfied at their "explanation", which I felt was more a description instead - hence, this caught my eye.
 - I have been toying with my own questions about depression and the distinction between mechanistic explanations vs descriptions of phenomena.

 ### Summary of what the paper says and does: